 Why you should try this recipe

+- Torta di Carote is a lighter alternative to a traditional Carrot Cake recipe without adding spices, butter, and milk.
 Carrots help make up for the lack of sugar by giving the cake an extra kick of flavor and natural sweetness.

-You can bring it to the office as a part of your lunch box or make it for your kids' break at school.
+- You can bring it to the office as a part of your lunch box or make it for your kids' break at school.

 Ingredients

-Flour: use all-purpose flour or replace ⅓ of flour with almond flour.
+- Flour: Use all-purpose flour or replace â…“ of the flour with almond flour.

-Oil: the recipe calls for sunflower oil, but you can replace it with peanut oil, olive oil, or flavorless grapeseed oil.
+- Oil: The recipe calls for sunflower oil, but you can replace it with peanut oil, olive oil, or flavorless grapeseed oil.
+To make the cake lighter, replace the oil with the same amount of plain yogurt.

-Sugar: use granulated sugar or caster sugar if desired.
+- Sugar: Use granulated sugar or caster sugar if desired.
 You can experiment with adding brown sugar too.

-Eggs: the recipe calls for large eggs at room temperature.
+- Eggs: The recipe calls for large eggs at room temperature.

-Orange zest: make it fresh from untreated medium orange using a zester grater or replace it with lemon zest.
+- Orange zest: Make it fresh from untreated medium orange using a zester grater or replace it with lemon zest.

 How to make Italian carrot cake

-Wash and peel carrots with a vegetable peeler.
+Wash and peel medium carrots with a vegetable peeler.
 Cut them into slices.
 Transfer carrots to a food processor and chop them finely.

 Using a flour sifter, sift all-purpose flour with baking powder a few times in a separate bowl; set aside.

-Preheat the oven to 175 degrees C/350 degrees F. Brush an 8-inch/20 cm round cake pan with softened butter and flour it.
+Preheat the oven to 350°F (175°C).
+Brush an 8-inch/20 cm round cake pan with softened butter and flour it.

 Place sugar and eggs in the bowl of a stand mixer and beat for 1 to 2 minutes (photo 2).